-II.A.4.a).(3) administer and maintain a learning environment conducive to educating the fellows in each of the ACGME Competency domains; (Core)
+II.A.4.a).(3) administer and maintain a learning environment conducive to educating the fellows in each of the conducive to educating the fellows in each of the ACGME Competency domains; (Core)

 Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
 Fellowship programs can be highly complex.
 In a complex organization the leader typically has the ability to delegate authority to others, yet remains accountable.
 The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.